Nation’s oldest World War II vet dies in Texas at age 112

-AUSTIN, Texas (AP) — A family member says the nation’s oldest World War II veteran who was also believed to be oldest living man in the U.S. has died in Texas.
+AUSTIN, Texas (AP) — Richard Overton, the nation’s oldest World War II veteran who was also believed to be the oldest living man in the U.S., died Thursday in Texas, a family member said.
+He was 112.

+The Army veteran had been hospitalized with pneumonia but was released on Christmas Eve, said Shirley Overton, whose husband was Richard’s cousin and his longtime caretaker.

-Richard Overton was 112.
-Shirley Overton, whose husband was Richard’s cousin, says the Army veteran died Thursday evening at a rehab facility in Austin.
+He died Thursday evening at a rehab facility in Austin, Texas, she said.

 Most Read Nation & World Stories